garuda-linux/infrastructure-nix/docs/src/services/monitoring.md

 that does not exist yet.
 The `grafana-organizations` unit therefore creates any missing organization listed in `nixos/services/monitoring/grafana.nix` through the Admin API.

-The Grafana role for GitLab logins is mapped from group membership in `nixos/services/monitoring/grafana.nix`.
-GitLab access levels are not available to Grafana - its connector only fetches group full paths from `/api/v4/groups` - so roles cannot be derived from Owner/Maintainer.
-Matching is exact, so a member of a subgroup that is not listed falls back to Viewer.

 ## Alerting

 Alert rules live in `nixos/services/monitoring/prometheus-rules/` (node-exporter, nginx-exporter, postgres-exporter,